-Riverside park, which extends for three nules from One Mundred and Tairtieth to Seventy-second street, is called the most magnificent residential avenue in the world.
-It would be beyond the power of pen to describe this park, for which nature has done so much and whose natural contours have been preserved, with many of the trees of "the forest primeval;" for it is a succession of picturesque views of natural beauty, broken by the magnificent residential avenue in the Auditorium annex with Passenger Traffic Manager Fee.
-About 3 a. m. he was awakened by a negro cutting the wire screen of the window adjacent to the fire escape.
-As he jumped from the bed the burglar entered the room and the fight commenced, Horsburgh pluckily grappied with the fellow after being struck on the nead and for fully 20 minutes the two men struggled around the room smashing the furniture and tearing down the draperies.
-Finally the negro street.
-It was built in 1258 by Rodger Morris, the husband of Mary Philipse, who refused the hand of George Washington.
-During the Revolution Morris espoused the English side and was compelled to flee to Great Britain.
-The property was confiscued and was connatural beauty, broken by the magnificent handiwork of man.
-At the end of the park, where stood the New York Orphan's asylum, now stands the most expensive and glittering private residence in America.
+Riverside park, which extends for Riverside park, which extends for three miles from One Hundred and Thirtiech to Seventy-second street, is called the most magnificent residential avenue in the world.
+It would be beyond the power of pen to describe this park, for which nature has done so much and whose natural contours have been preserved, with many of the trees of "the forest primeval;" for it is a succession of picturesque views of active the control of the trees of the forest primeval; "for it is a succession of picturesque views of active the control of the trees of the forest primeval; "for it is a succession of picturesque views of active the control of th nificent handiwork of man.
+At the end of the park, where stood the New York Orphan's asylum, now stands the most expensive and gilttering private most expensive and glittering private residence in America.
 It is owned by Chas.
-M. Schwab, who paid for the property \$\$50,000.
-His mansion was built at a cost of over \$2,000,000.
-Worthy of passing notice are the Soldiers' and Saliors' monument, to commemorate the citizens of New York who took part in the Civil war and is a sift of part in the Civil war, and is a gift of the city; also a statue of Washington, which is a gift of the school children of death, Madame Jumei in 1832 married the famous Aaron Burr.
-She soon secured a divorce, became a recluse and lived so for 30 years, dying in one of the rooms of the house in 1865.
-It was acquired by the city of New York in 1892, and is now a hall of relics.
-Among these are still preserved 13 ears of corn which Washington tied together, saying as he did so: "As the ears of corn would grow and multiply under cultivation so the thirteen colonies would the city, Mid all the palaces of commercial Mid all the palaces of commercial kings, art, hierature, and the church, are represented by an overwhelming minerity, in the homes of Richard Mansfield, Julia Marlowe, James Gordon Bennett and Bishop Henry C, Potter, Below the residential portion lying along the Hudson, are the marts and professional sections. and ports which represent the busy bustling world of traffic, travel and trade, as one pier looks very much like another we will pass on in silence un-til we again reach Twenty-second street.
+M. Schwab, who paid for the property \$860,000.
+His mansion was built at a cest of over \$2,000,000.
+Worthy of passing notice are the Soldiers' and Sallors' monument, to commemorate the citizens of New York who took which is a gift of the school children of the city.
+'Mid all the palaces of commercial And all the palaces of commercial kings, art, literature, and the church, are represented by an overwhelming minority, in the homes of Richard Mansfield, Julia Marlowe, James Gordon Bennett and Bishop Henry C. Potter.
+Below the residential portion lying along the Hudson, are the marts and ports which rearests. and ports which represent the busy bustling werld of traffic, travet and trade, as one pier looks very much like another we will pass on in silence un-til we again reach Twenty-second

-It is now almost dark for the long beautiful twilight that heraids approaching evening in New York is giving way to dusk and lights are twinking like millions of scintillating stars from either shore, their long reflections grancing spirelike along the water, which is made active by myriad boats constantly passing and repassing, making in all a fairy-like scene that success ing in all a fairy-like scene that surely could not be surpassed even in Venice And now as the evening has come we will part and take up our journeys through interior New York in our next letter.
-With a good old-fashioned English "goodbye" and a German "auf-wiederschen"
+It is now almost dark for the long beautiful twilight that heraids ap-proaching evening in New York is giv-ing way to dusk and lights are twinkling like millions of scintillating stars from either shore, their long reflections grancing spirelike along the water which is made active by myriad boats constantly passing and repassing, makng in all a fairy-like scene that surel could not be surpassed even in Venice And now as the evening has come w part and take up our journeys r.
+With a good old-fashioned Eng-"goodbye" and a German "auf-JOHN P. MEAKIN.

-JOHN P. MEAKIN.